-Nowadays, AI is often being communicated as a black box – you feed it data and you get great results, fast.
-Although it may be the case for certain AI use cases, we are still far from such instant successes.
-The reality is that commercial AI is still in its infancy and are we on the frontier of its development and application in the real world.
+Nowadays, AI is often communicated as a black box – you feed it data and you get great results, fast.
+Although this may be true in certain AI fashion use cases, most of the time, we are still far from such instant successes.
+The reality is that commercial AI is still in its infancy and we are on the frontier of its development and application in the real world.

-Most current AI algorithms are making predictions and choices not unlike humans.
-They learn from historical data, and as we will be able to provide AI with higher quality training data, its precision could dramatically improve.
+Most current AI algorithms make predictions and choices like humans would: they learn from historical data.
+But as we begin providing AI with higher quality training data, its precision may dramatically improve.

-That being said, even now AI supported by big data already ignited the so called 4th industrial revolution.
-Two years ago, industry magazine Business of Fashion proclaimed that no area of life or business will be insulated from AI and today these technologies, as well as easy access to their utilization, are disturbing every aspect of any industry, not just fashion, like never before.
+That said, AI (supported by big data) already ignited the so-called 4th industrial revolution.
+In 2016, the industry magazine Business of Fashion proclaimed that no area of life or business will be insulated from AI.

-According to a study by IMRG & Hive, Three quarters of fashion retailers will invest in AI over the next 24 months and e-commerce giant, heavily involved in fashion retail, Alibaba, already invested $15bn in R&D labs in a push to become the AI leader.
+According to a study by IMRG & Hive, three quarters of fashion retailers will invest in AI over the next 24 months.
+E-commerce giant Alibaba, who is already heavily involved in fashion retail, invested $15bn in R&D labs in a push to become the AI leader.

-The ever increasing scale and granularity of personalization in online fashion retail is impossible to manage without the assistance of AI and related automated processes.
-Gartner predicts that by 2020, customers will manage 85% of their relationships with an enterprise without interacting with a human.
+The ever-increasing scale and granularity of personalization in online fashion retail is impossible to manage without the assistance of AI and related automated processes.
+Gartner predicts that by 2021, customers will manage 85% of their relationships with an enterprise without interacting with a human.

 A growing number of companies who have adopted these new technologies are raising the bar on service and personalization, which customers have learned to expect.